aruasa26/GH_Risk_predictor_system/TECHNICAL_REPORT.md

 **Datasets Used:**

 - Mendeley Dataset
-- Kathmandu Dataset- Case study of 300+ patients
+- Kathmandu Dataset- Case study of about 300 patients

 **Harmonization Steps:**